Woosnam's broad-headed mouse

 Woosnam's broad-headed mouse or Woosnam's zelotomys (Zelotomys woosnami) is a species of rodent in the family Muridae.
 It is found in Angola, Botswana, Namibia, and South Africa.
 Its natural habitat is dry savanna.
+Its tail is a little shorter than the combined length of its head and body.
+Fur is streaked tan, black, and light grey.
+The top of its feet and tail are white and it has off-white underparts.
+Weight is 55 g, total length is 24 cm, and tail length is 11 cm.
+It is nocturnal and it nests in burrows.
+Diet consists of insects and seeds.
+Its litters are born in summer; up to 11 pups are in a litter.